 You can also return the car to the lender – but only if you have paid less than half of the total amount specified in the contract.
 If you paid more than half of it, including all the interest and surcharges, you can’t take the car back.

 There is another nuance.
 Your contract may have a ‘voluntary cancellation’ clause.
 Under this clause, you usually do not have to pay any interest.
-However, what you will definitely have to pay is an early termination fee.
-The percentage of the fee may also vary depending on your circumstances.
+The percentage of the may also vary depending on your circumstances.

 In the case of a personal contract purchase, you also have no right to sell the car until the contract is paid off in full – you are not the car’s legal owner to sell it.